Vietnam Train Travel: A Complete Guide

 Vietnam’s major provinces are well-connected by the train system.
 If you have a flexible schedule and want to save a few bucks, you can try travelling by train instead of airplane.
-There are pros and cons of train travelling, the following guide is expected to help you consider and make the most suitable choice with your budget plan.
+There are three main train lines in Vietnam: the North-South route (connect Hanoi and Saigon), the Northwest Route (connecting Hanoi and Sapa) and the Northeast Route (connecting Hanoi and Lang Son - bordering with China).

 Travelling by train in Vietnam is truly an unforgettable local experience.
 The biggest advantage of this means of transportation is the reasonable price and safety.
 The fare is half of airplane’s and only slightly more expensive than bus.
 Rustic as it is, the slow train goes along or even through mountains, forests, valleys and even ocean, which helps everyone enjoy Vietnam’s authentic natural vista.
 Moreover, spending a few hours on train is an interesting way to make friends with local and have a closer view about their daily life.
 Your travelling fellows come from every part of the society: students, workers, small business owners, and of course, tourists and you will have more chances to talk to them than when you travel on air.